Riding the Social Highway

-As a motorcyclist there’s only a few request I have for drivers I share the road with and the top of my list is to not be on your phone while you’re driving.
-We all have a close call story and most of the time it involves someone texting or looking at their maps and apps.
+As a motorcyclist there's only a few request I have for driver I share the road with and the top of my list is to not be on your phone while you're driving.
+The majority of motorcyclist have a close call story and most of the time it involves someone texting or looking at their maps and apps.
 But have you ever thought about the danger of the people that are not on their phones but still thinking about it?

 We email.
 We Instagram.
 We Facebook.
 We Google.
 Whether we like it or not one third of us are slaves to our smart phones and the apps that clutter them.
-They control everything from how we buy clothes to how we find mates.
+They control everything from how we purchase items to how we find companionship.
 And while social media has surely changed history, it has also changed the way our brains function as well.

 To understand why this applies to us riders lets breakdown the effects social media has on our brains.